 Loma Portal is a hilly neighborhood overlooking San Diego Bay.
 Primarily residential, there is nonetheless a small business district along Voltaire Street.

-Lomita is a primarily residential community which was mostly developed in the 1950s.
-It the time, it was mainly home to military families.
+Lomita is a primarily residential community that was mostly developed in the 1950s.
+At the time, it was mainly home to military families.